TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Allow client id to be set externally.
 * ?
 Add client identifier chooser to cache node - allowing use of different msg props to identify a specific client
 * Change cache & main nodes to use client id rather than socket id where available.
 Since that is less likely to change.
+* Improve editor panels with better tooltips. [ref](https://kazzkiq.github.io/balloon.css/)

 * Use [chokidar](https://github.com/paulmillr/chokidar) to send a control msg to the fe when files change.
 Change the front-end to allow the browser to automatically reload (location.reload()).
 Put everything behind an optional flag and don't load the chokidar library unless the flag is set.
 May want an auto-rebuild feature as well.
+Alternatively, try [livereload](https://www.npmjs.com/package/livereload) which is used by rollup.

 * Add package.json `style` property to Instance details page and packages list if it exists.